etwright1/uncontrolledrocketreentries/README.md

 # Data Sources

-The Celestrak satellite catalogue was used, taken on 5 May 2022.
+The Celestrak satellite catalogue was used, taken on 5 May 2022. http://celestrak.com/

 Gridded Population of the World 4 datasets were used for population data for both 2020 and 2005, with half degree (55 km) latitude bins.
-Population counts are used, which are then converted to density values.
+Population counts are used, which are then converted to density values. https://sedac.ciesin.columbia.edu/data/collection/gpw-v4

+Center for International Earth Science Information Network - CIESIN.
+Gridded Population of the World, Version 4.11 (GPWv4): UN WPP-Adjusted Population Count.
+Accessed 31 January (2022).

 # Data values in text